devAlphaSystem/Alpha-System-Skopos/README.md

 - **API Key Missing**: Add a Google PageSpeed key via Settings → API Keys or set the `PAGESPEED_API_KEY` environment variable for performance scoring.
 - **Network Issues**: Ensure the server can reach external websites and Google's PageSpeed API.
 - **Manual Analysis**: Click "Run SEO Analysis" on the SEO Analytics page to trigger an on-demand scan.

+### IP Intelligence Not Loading

+- **No API Key**: Add your Chapybara API key via Settings → API Keys
+- **IP Storage Disabled**: Enable "Store Raw IP Addresses" in Settings → Privacy & Data Collection
+- **No IP Address**: Session must have a stored IP address (only available when IP storage is enabled)
+- **API Quota Exceeded**: Check your Chapybara account for daily quota limits
+- **Rate Limiting**: Wait a moment and retry if you see a rate limit error
+- **Invalid API Key**: Verify your Chapybara API key is correct and active

 ## Documentation